 In orchestral concerts, Henschel regularly works with conductors such as Sylvain Cambreling, Kent Nagano, Riccardo Chailly and Vladimir Jurowski.
 Recordings with John Eliot Gardiner, Philippe Herreweghe, Nikolaus Harnoncourt and Sir Colin Davis document his oratorio work.
 He has performed scenic versions of Schubert song cycles in La Monnaie, Theater an der Wien, Norske Opera Oslo and the Komische Oper Berlin, among others.
 In the project IRRSAL – triptych of forbidden love, conceived together with the director Clara Pons, orchestral songs by Hugo Wolf were combined with a feature film shot especially for their live performance; the great success of this project led to the follow-up project Wunderhorn, an international co-production involving 8 partner institutions, including La Monnaie, Bruxelles, BBC Symphony Orchestra London and De Doelen, Rotterdam.

 The 2022/23 season starts with Richard Strauss' Der Rosenkavalier at the Théâtre La Monnaie, Bruxelles.
-Further opera activities include a new production of Ferrucio Busoni's Doktor Faustus at the Teatre di Maggio Musicale, Firenze in February 2023.
-Gaetano Donizetti's opera Rita in March at the Opéra de Tours.
+Further opera activities include a new production of Ferrucio Busoni's Doktor Faustus at the Teatro di Maggio Musicale, Firenze in February 2023 and Gaetano Donizetti's opera Rita in March at the Opéra de Tours.

-Gustav Mahler's Lied von der Erde with the orchestra of Palma and Schönberg's Gurre-Lieder with the States Opera Prague are other highlights in Henschel's agenda.
+Gustav Mahler's Lied von der Erde with the Orquestra Simfònica Illes Balears and Schönberg's Gurre-Lieder with the States Opera Prague are other highlights in Henschel's agenda.